1Department of Anesthesiology and Intensive Therapy, Faculty of Medicine, Universitas Sumatera Utara, Medan, Indonesia

 Refworks Citation Data :

-Method The design of this study used a single-blind randomized clinical trial with 17 research subjects for each group.
-Group A was given xylocaine spray on the endotracheal tube and 17 subjects belonging to group B were given xylocaine spray on the soft palate, hypopharynx, and tonsil pillars.
+Methods: The design of this study used a single-blind randomized clinical trial with 17 research subjects for each group.
+Group A was given xylocaine spray on the endotracheal tube, and 17 subjects belonging to group B were given xylocaine spray on the soft palate, hypopharynx, and tonsil pillars.

-Conclusion There is a difference between the use of 10% lidocaine spray on the soft palate, posterior pharynx, tonsillar pillars, hypopharynx and endotracheal tube on hemodynamics and the incidence of sore throat after endotracheal intubation in elective patients with general anesthesia at Haji Adam Malik General Hospital, Medan.
+Conclusion: There is a difference between the use of 10% lidocaine spray on the soft palate, posterior pharynx, tonsillar pillars, hypopharynx, and endotracheal tube on hemodynamics and the incidence of sore throat after endotracheal intubation in elective patients with general anesthesia at RS Adam Malik, Medan.

 Note: This article has supplementary file(s).